A thick and creamy Sun Dried Tomato Parmesan Chicken with Mushrooms. NO heavy cream — or ANY cream — at ALL! Plus dairy free and gluten free options.

-- Reduce heat to low-medium heat, add the milk (or cream if using) and bring to a gentle simmer, stirring occasionally.
+- Reduce heat to low heat, add the milk (or cream if using) and bring to a gentle simmer, stirring occasionally.
 Season with salt and pepper to your taste and add the milk/cornstarch mixture to the centre of the pan.
 Continue to simmer while quickly stirring the mixture through until the sauce thickens.
 (Only use cornstarch if using milk for your sauce.)

 - Add in the parmesan cheese; allow sauce to simmer for a further minute until cheese melts through the sauce.
 Add the chicken back into the pan; sprinkle with the fresh basil and a little extra pepper (optional), and serve over pasta, rice or steamed veg.